Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Among the qualified batters in baseball, his batting average ranks 21st, his on-base percentage ranks 58th, and he is 30th in the league in slugging.
+- Among qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 61st and he is 33rd in slugging.

-- Heim has reached base via a hit in 53 games this year (of 72 played), and had multiple hits in 22 of those games.

-- Heim has driven home a run in 32 games this year (44.4%), including more than one RBI in 18.1% of his games and producing three or more of his team's runs on eight occasions..
+- In 32 games this year (43.8%), Heim has picked up an RBI, and in 13 of those games (17.8%) he had more than one.
+He has also driven home three or more of his team's runs in eight contests.

-- In 31 of 72 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 31 of 73 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.